Skip to content

 Now consider a similar theoretical scenario where foobar@1.2.0 is faulty but it is not caught by any of your automated tests.
 This is more common and more dangerous.

-If you were using SemVer ranges then this new version of foobar will likely be deployed to production automatically one day, sometime after which you notice errors and realise you need to fix it.
+If you were using SemVer ranges then this new version of foobar will likely be deployed to production automatically one day, sometime after which you notice errors and realize you need to fix it.
 Like before, you need to manually work out which dependency caused it - assuming you guess correctly that it was a new dependency version at fault - and pin it manually by editing package.json one dependency at a time.

 Alternatively, if you were instead pinning foobar then you would get a PR for foobar@1.2.0 which awaits your approval.
 So first of all, you can choose to read the changelogs and/or visually inspect the branch yourself before merging, hopefully saving you from pushing this faulty code to production.